EdwardSykes/huma-docs/data-collection/admin-portal/managing-deployments/general-settings/creating-a-new-deployment.md

 # Creating a new Deployment
 **User**: Super Admin, Huma Support, Account Manager, Organisation Owner, Organisation Editor.

-Once you have set up your organisation, you can create as many deployments as you need within the Admin Portal.
+Once you have set up your Organisation, you can create as many deployments as you need within the Admin Portal.
 Each deployment will create a version of the Clinician Portal and Huma App with its own distinct characteristics.
 ## How it works​
 To configure a new deployment, go to the **Deployments** tab in the admin portal and click **New deployment**.